Updated 9/18/2020 1:15 p.m.

 Our team is standing by to help make your Catalina Island experience easy.
-Whether that means exchanging your travel dates, answering questions for a trip, or helping you plan your future visit with one of our custom itineraries, we want you to know we are here for you.
-Please be aware that at this time we have an extremely limited staff and it may take a bit longer to respond to your request.
+Whether that means answering questions for a trip or helping you plan your future visit with one of our custom itineraries, we want you to know we are here for you.
+Please be aware that at this time we have a limited staff and it may take a bit longer to respond to your request.
 Your understanding is greatly appreciated.

 Like you, we are looking forward to the days when life returns to normal.
 In the meanwhile, here’s everything we know about COVID-19 and Catalina Island.
 We are continually updating this page as new information becomes available, but we encourage you to verify all information in these rapidly changing times.

-Visitors are welcome to return to Catalina Island, however everyone is required to wear a mask when social distancing is not an option.
+Visitors are welcome to return to Catalina Island, however everyone is required to wear a mask — with a $100 fine for non-compliance — when social distancing is not an option.